yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+**Summary:**
+In this exercise you successfully deployed the WideWorldImporters web application to an Azure App Service and updated the connection strings to point to the SQL Managed Instance (SQL MI) database.
+The next step involves configuring the App Service to connect to the SQL MI database by ensuring proper network access, as SQL MI uses a private IP address within its own VNet.